-No Fees Unless We Win (206) 919-3215
+No Fees Unless We Win 206-919-3215

-Seattle Traumatic Brain Injury Attorney
+Seattle Brain Injury Attorney

 Brain injuries are more common than you might think.
 According to the Centers for Disease Control and Prevention, the nation’s largest public health agency, around 1.4 million people in the U.S. suffer a brain injury every year.
-Brain injuries can be caused by any number of factors, from a car crash to a slip and fall incident at a local business.
-Brain injuries can be difficult to detect, especially if the injured party doesn’t see the doctor right away.
-When left untreated, they can become even worse, leading to a lifetime of health problems.
+Brain injuries can be caused by any number of factors, from a car crash to a slip and fall incident at a local business in King County.

-What Is A Traumatic Brain Injury?
+- What Is A Traumatic Brain Injury?

-Symptoms of TBI can be wide ranging and may include:
+Symptoms of TBI can be wide-ranging and may include: